jabbalaci/SpeedTests/README.md

 Notes:

-* The speed is between C and Java (slower than C, faster than Java)
+* The performance of the optimized version is comparable to C.
 * The EXE is quite big.

 [see source](go)